MicrosoftDocs/MigrationPlaybookContent/en-US/steps/sql-to-sqlvm/post-migration.md

     c.
 Select **New Report**.

     d.
-To configure the report, specify the report name, and specify paths to the traces fon the source and target SQL Server instances.
+To configure the report, specify the report name, and specify paths to the traces for the source and target SQL Server instances.

     ![Provide report analysis inputs](https://mpbdevcontent.azureedge.net/Images/deaanalysisinput.png)